theupdateframework/taps/tap4.md

 # Security Analysis

+This TAP allows users to choose different repositories for different targets.
+It also allows users to control how the root and targets metadata files for a repository are updated.
+However, it does not change the way TUF verifies metadata for a repository.
-In effect, this TAP allows users (and only users) to directly choose the root of trust for parts of the targets namespace.
-Each root continues to be treated as it was previously, with TUF performing full validation per that root's metadata.
+Each repository continues to be treated as it was previously, with TUF performing full validation of the repository metadata.

-The proposed pinning feature provides users the ability to constrain the effects on them of metadata changes at the repository.
-As such, it creates two behavioral risks for users:

-- Orphaned pinnings, in effect, may occur, where metadata is pinned and then fails to be updated, falling out of sync with keys in real use.
-Project managers may trust their own security and distrust repository security, promoting pinning to users for their own projects.
-Smaller groups, however, may be less likely to follow up on updating metadata when that is appropriate, often having more constrained means and broader interests than repository metadata.
-To provide a url for updating pinned metadata is essentially to run one's own TUF server.
-- Complexity / subtlety for users and maintainers of having multiple repositories.
-(TODO: Elaborate.)
+When using a trust pinning file, users should be aware of the following
+issues:

+- If the user controls how the root and targets metadata files for a repository are updated, then the user should follow key revocation and replacement on the repository in order to avoid accidental denial-of-service attacks.
+- If multiple repositories sign the same targets, then the repositories should coordinate to sign the same targets metadata in order to also avoid accidental denial-of-service attacks.
-- TODO: Poll for other concerns.
+- *TODO: Poll for other concerns from stakeholders.*

 # Backwards Compatibility